HOW TO GRADE BASEBALL CARDS TOPPS

 Topps products are iconic but also very common, so small imperfections can have an outsized effect on graded value.
 Mint 1960s rookie cards that would’ve been cheap commons originally can be worth thousands of dollars today in high grades recognized by grading services.
 Take your time examining cards closely under bright light before assigning a self-grade, especially for the most expensive vintage issues.
 Getting cards officially graded is worth it if a true numerical grade is needed.
 But with attention to these criteria, collectors can self-grade Topps cards well enough for basic buy/sell discussions.
 Knowledge of grades raises the clarity of communication when trading or pricing cards in the hobby.

-Read also: 1990 TOPPS MINI BASEBALL CARDS PRICING
+Read also: BRANDS OF BASEBALL CARDS

 Spread the love